marianmeres/app-async-init/README.md

 ## Notes

-This is about 2 small functions, so tiny it's hard to call a package... check the [src](https://github.com/marianmeres/app-async-init/tree/master/src) and [example](https://github.com/marianmeres/app-async-init/tree/master/example) folder for details.
+This is about 2 small independent functions, so tiny it's hard to call a package... check the [src](https://github.com/marianmeres/app-async-init/tree/master/src) and [example](https://github.com/marianmeres/app-async-init/tree/master/example) folder for details.